xataio/pgzx/README.md

 ### Function manager

-pgzx has utilities for registering functions, written Zig, that are then available to call over SQL.
+pgzx has utilities for registering functions, written in Zig, that are then available to call over SQL.
 This is done, for example, via the [PG_FUNCTION_V1][docs_PG_FUNCTION_V1] function:

 ```
 comptime {